spring-projects/spring-retry/README.md

       .build();
 ```

-### RetryContext
+### Using RetryContext

 The method parameter for the `RetryCallback` is a `RetryContext`.
-Many callbacks will simply ignore the context, but if necessary it can be used as an attribute bag to store data for the duration of the iteration.
+Many callbacks ignore
+the context.
+However, if necessary, you can use it as an attribute bag to store data for
+the duration of the iteration.

-A `RetryContext` will have a parent context if there is a nested retry in progress in the same thread.
-The parent context is occasionally useful for storing data that need to be shared between calls to execute.
+A `RetryContext` has a parent context if there is a nested retry in progress in the same
+thread.
+The parent context is occasionally useful for storing data that needs to be shared
+between calls to execute.

-### RecoveryCallback
+### Using `RecoveryCallback`

-When a retry is exhausted the `RetryOperations` can pass control to a different callback, the `RecoveryCallback`.
-To use this feature clients just pass in the callbacks together to the same method, for example:
+When a retry is exhausted, the `RetryOperations` can pass control to a different
+callback: `RecoveryCallback`.
+To use this feature, clients can pass in the callbacks
+together to the same method, as the following example shows:

 ```
 Foo foo = template.execute(new RetryCallback<Foo>() {